niscy-eudiw/eudi-srv-web-walletdriven-signer-qtsp-java/README.md

 This is a REST API server that implements a wallet-driven QTSP for the remote Qualified Electronic Signature component of the EUDI Wallet.
 The QTSP provides endpoints based on the CSC API v2.0 specification and supports authentication via OpenID4VP.

 Currently, the server is running at "https://walletcentric.signer.eudiw.dev", but you can [deploy](#deployment) it in your environment.

+The Wallet Centric rQES Specification can be found [here](docs/rqes-walledriven.md).

 ## Disclaimer